pedrorc12/tabbyApiImporter/README.md

 for the open and "inicado" category you can curl the `/api/v1/tournaments/{slug}/speaker-categories` (or the `/api/v1/tournaments/{slug}/break-categories` for the break categories) to see the options.

+you can download all the necessary dependecies with `pip install -r requirements.txt`

 after the env variables were set up you can run the main.py script the options are:
 ```bash
   --setup         create all the necessary files